Showing top 0 results 0 results found

 Second, be careful of the newness factor.
 People get excited about new things.
 That's just how we are.
 But don’t let that make you think that the "old" things aren't useful anymore.
-For example, just because some hyped-up marketers claim AI voice assistants are the future doesn't necessarily mean that you need to jump on the bandwagon ASAP.
-And it definitely doesn't mean that there won't always be a place for the technologies supposedly being replaced – ie. phone and chat in the voice assistant example.
+For example, just because someone says AI voice assistants are the future, it doesn't necessarily mean that you need to jump on the bandwagon ASAP.
+Sure, keep your fingers on the pulse, and test out new possibilities to streamline your customer service.
+But be aware that it doesn’t mean that there won't always be a place for the technologies supposedly being replaced – ie. phone and chat in the voice assistant example.

-In other words, don't rely only on the latest technologies for customer service.
-It's more important to be all the places your customers are than to be an early adopter of new technologies.
+When it comes to customer service, it's more important to be all the places your customers are than to be an early adopter of new technologies.
 Just because online video and podcasts seem cool doesn't mean that television and radio are obsolete.
-In fact, its' usually the case that the old technologies are vastly more popular than the new ones.
-Whether it's for marketing or customer support, find a good balance and remember that current customer needs are much more important than tech futurists’ prophecies.
+In fact, it’s usually the case that the old technologies are vastly more popular than the new ones.
+Whether it's for marketing or customer support, find a good balance and remember that current customer needs are much more important than the prophecies of tech futurists.

 Lastly, don’t think of online and offline as different places or channels.
 Most of your customers use the internet in one way or another.
-This will only be more true as we get deeper into the 2020’s.
 Don’t let anyone tell you that online growth marketing is a new and unexplored territory.
 It’s all still just marketing.
 Tactics and strategies will evolve along with the evolution of online channels, but it’s all still people communicating with people.

 Do the values you communicate to the world match what your customers believe in?

-Just having a great idea isn’t enough – choose only the great ideas that fit your company and your customers
+Just having a great idea isn’t enough – choose only the best ideas that fit your company and your customers.

 You might know your customers expect modern and practical products, but you put your skincare in fancy, heavy glass jars because it’s eco-friendly.